 Laser therapy focuses red and infrared light on tissue at and below the surface of the skin.
 The light energizes the cells, producing a structural protein called collagen used to repair tissue.
 Lasers continue the healing process by supporting vascular dilation and synthesis, increasing blood circulation to the affected region.
 The stimulation also releases the body’s own pain-relieving hormones.

 The process generally takes between 5-10 minutes, with most patients seeing positive effects after 3-5 uses.
 The treatment continues to relieve pain and fight inflammation for up to 24 hours following the session.

 By using proven fear free techniques, our trained medical staff works to ensure that your pet’s therapy session is as calm as relaxing as possible.
-View the video below of a typical laser therapy session with one of our patients.
+Check out this video to see what a typical laser therapy session looks like at Garden Valley Veterinary Hospital.

 - Hip dysplasia

 - Inflammation and swelling associated with ear infections

 Laser therapy is normally combined with other types of veterinary medicine including pharmaceutical regimens and alternative treatments.
 The broad biochemical benefits and lack of adverse side effects have made laser therapy the preferred post-operative rehab method in veterinary medicine.

 If you would like to know more about laser therapy and if it could benefit your pet, contact us at 970-674-5105.